jitsi/jitsi-android/README.md

+# Unmaintained!
+The development of Jitsi for Android has been stopped in early 2015.
+Issues and Pull Requests will not be addressed.

+******

 # Jitsi for Android

 Jitsi for Android is an Android port of the [Jitsi] project: The most feature-rich communicator with support for encrypted audio/video, chat and presence over SIP and XMPP.